1946 U.S. National Championships (tennis)

-The 1946 U.S. National Championships (now known as the US Open) was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club, Forest Hills in New York City, United States.
-The tournament ran from 31 August until 8 September.
+The 1946 U.S. National Championships (now known as the US Open) was a tennis tournament that took place on the outdoor grass courts at the West Side Tennis Club, Forest Hills in New York City, New York.
+The tournament ran from August 31 until September 8.
 It was the 66th staging of the U.S. National Championships, and the fourth Grand Slam tennis event of the year.